lsst/pipelines_lsst_io/install/demo.rst

 - :doc:`newinstall.sh <setup>`
 - :ref:`lsstsw <lsstsw-setup>`

-2. Download the Demo Project
+2. Download the demo project
 ============================

 Choose a directory to run the demo in.
-We'll call this directory :file:`demo_data`.
+For example:

 .. code-block:: bash